-Can I be out on maternity leave in the fall of 2021 wait until 2022 to take CT PFL-child bonding to get the paid benefits?
+Can an employee who is out on maternity leave in the fall of 2021 wait until 2022 to take CT PFL-child bonding to get the paid benefits?

 Yes, under CT PFML law, covered employees can take PFML for bonding with a new child at any time within the first 12 months of the child's birth, adoption, or foster care placement.